Masked-Avus/unitest/README.md

 }});
 ```

 Should you run these tests, they will be placed under the `[UNGROUPED]` label within the output.
 That is because UniTest organizes all tests by `Group`.
-What we have done so far is add tests that are labelled as not belonging to a `Group`.
-To facilitate larger projects, we can have
+What we have done so far is add tests that are labelled as not belonging to a user-defined `Group`.
+To facilitate larger projects, we can define an explicit test `Group` and `add` it to the `Runner`.

 ```cpp
 tests.add("My_Class", {